zatonovo/lambda.r/README.md

 Introspection
 =============
-A function in lambda-r has a lot of meta data attached to it.
-Accessing the raw data can be overwhelming, so lambda-r provides facilities to extract the useful bits.
+A function in lambda.r has a lot of meta data attached to it.
+Accessing the raw data can be overwhelming, so lambda.r provides facilities to extract the useful bits.
 Viewing basic information about a function is accomplished by just typing out the function in the shell.
 This results in a dump of the type declarations and function signatures for the function.